top of page

 ★ Do you accept returns?

-My dolls are securely shipped in a plain cardboard box, and then I neatly wrap that box in brown paper.
-They all come with their own little signed certificate that contains info about the doll, attached to the doll with a ribbon.
+My creations are securely shipped in a plain cardboard box, and then I neatly wrap that box in brown paper.
 Clay parts are wrapped with bubble wrap or some kind of foam material and the whole doll is wrapped in a sheet of white plastic.
 The rest of the box is filled up with scrunched up newspaper or other reused filling materials, so the doll cannot move around.
-I stick a handwritten note on the box, under the brown paper.
-So the note could be taken off and the box rewrapped to be given as a gift.
 The tracking number is also written on the side of the box for extra prevention against loss (in case the printed label gets damaged).
-Below are two unboxing videos (with my previous certificate/tag).
+Below are two unboxing videos from 2022.

-★ What happens if the package is lost, stolen or damaged on the way here?
+★ What happens if the package is lost, damaged or stolen on the way here?

 PAST WORK